cCornejoR/eFlood/docs/USER_GUIDE.md

 - **Storage**: 2 GB free space
 - **Display**: 1920x1080 or higher resolution

-This user guide provides comprehensive instructions for using all features of the eFlow hydraulic analysis application.
+This user guide provides comprehensive instructions for using all features of the eFlood2 hydraulic analysis application.
 For technical support or advanced usage questions, consult the development team or hydraulic engineering professionals.